 Even in real life, trusting someone you know often leads to disappointments.
 Trusting a stranger makes no sense, that too on tor is absolutely not.

 Never fully trust any websites or people you meet on the dark or deep web.
-Here, everyone can be scammer; many people get duped everyday due to unaware of tor browser security tips.
+Here, everyone can be a scammer; many people get duped every day due to being unaware of tor browser security tips.

 4. Never pay for anything on tor

 In addition to that, any payment on the dark or deep web can put your bank, debit, or credit card details at high risk.
-They might steal your payment information and left you with nothing in your account.
-In these cases, generally, your bank either do nothing or refuse to help.
+They might steal your payment information and leave you with nothing in your account.
+In these cases, generally, your bank either does nothing or refuses to help.

 5. Never stream online on tor

 A report shows that nearly a hacker compromised 70.000 webcams due to default passwords.
-This shows hackers can peep into any unsecured camera anytime.
+This shows hackers can peep into any unsecured camera at any time.
 So, never allow any camera or mic access for extra tor browser security.

 6. Never use mobile devices